YPF sees conflict with Repsol resolved before year end

-MADRID (Reuters) - The chairman of Argentine state oil firm YPF (YPFD.BA) expects to reach a deal before the end of the year on compensating Spanish oil group Repsol (REP.MC) for the YPF stake it lost in an expropriation, he told a Spanish newspaper on Thursday.
+MADRID, Oct 3 (Reuters) - The chairman of Argentine state oil firm YPF expects to reach a deal before the end of the year on compensating Spanish oil group Repsol for the YPF stake it lost in an expropriation, he told a Spanish newspaper on Thursday.

 Repsol has sued Argentina for compensation after the government of the South American country seized its 51 percent stake in YPF last year.